arnav-jain1/Fall_2023/388/notes/!all_lecs.md

 * 1 represented by -3 to -15V
 * 0 represented by +3 to +15V

-Essentially, it is a stream of bits starting from a start bit all the way to 2 end bits with an optional parity bit (also not sending anything is just 1s)
+Essentially, it is a stream of bits starting from a start bit (always 0) all the way to 2 end bits with an optional parity bit (also not sending anything is just 1s)
 * Ex:
     * 0 101110100 1 11
     * The first bit is a start bit